calimero-archive/docs/docs/tutorial/voting-tutoral.md

 ```

 Modify the following parameters in the command:
-- Replace _accountID_  with the name of your sub account.
+- Replace _sub_account_  with the name of your sub account.
 - Replace _calimero-rpc-node-url_ with the NEAR RPC endpoint obtained from the Calimero [Console](https://app.calimero.network/dashboard) dashboard.
-- Replace _networkID_ with the name of your shard.
+- Replace _shardID_ with the name of your shard.

 You can check the deployed contract on the [Explorer > Transactions](https://app.calimero.network/dashboard/explorer/transactions) page.